geeknineseven/august-2018-meetup-gurgaon/README.md

-# Slides and references from Geek97's meetup helf at microsoft, Gurgaon
+## Slides and references from Geek97's August meetup held at microsoft, Gurgaon

-- State Management with Redux? by [Mukesh Sharma](https://www.linkedin.com/in/mukesh-sharma-89ab6171)
+- **State Management with Redux?** by [Mukesh Sharma](https://www.linkedin.com/in/mukesh-sharma-89ab6171)

     [Slides]()